paper cutout of a person with a wet spot to show menopause incontinence

 There are things you can do to strengthen your pelvic muscles and control your bladder.

 • Bladder training.
-The overall goal of bladder training is to help you regain control by increasing the amount your bladder can hold and the time between visits to the toilet.
-To train your bladder, you’ll need to repeatedly contract pelvic floor muscles (Kegel) at the time of the urge to pee and hold the contraction for as long as the urge goes away.
+The goal of bladder training is to help you regain control.
+You can do this by increasing the amount your bladder can hold and the time between visits to pass urine.
+To train your bladder, you need to repeatedly contract pelvic floor muscles (Kegel) at the time of the urge to pee.
+Hold the contraction for as long as the urge goes away.
 Practice makes perfect.
 This change won’t happen overnight, so be patient.
 And remember, practice makes perfect.
 These techniques can especially help with urge incontinence.

 • Hydrate.
 While it may seem counterintuitive, staying well hydrated can help reduce bladder irritation.
 Sip water throughout the day when you feel thirsty.
 There’s no need to drink excessive amounts.

 • Modify your lifestyle.
-Losing weight or maintaining a healthy weight with a healthy diet and regular exercise can reduce the strain on the pelvic floor muscles and bladder.
+Losing weight or maintaining a healthy weight with a healthy diet and regular exercise can help the pelvic floor muscles and bladder feel less pressure.

 • Maintain a healthy diet.
 Focus on avoiding caffeine, alcohol, spicy foods, and acidic foods as they can irritate your bladder.